Asteski/WinMac/README.md

 - **macOS Keyboard Shortcuts**

 WinMac provides very useful keyboard shortcuts from macOS with use of AutoHotkey, which is an automation scripting language for Windows.
 Shortcuts include hiding/showing dock, minimizing all windows and cycling through windows of the same app.
+More details on Wiki page [Keyboard Shortcuts](https://github.com/Asteski/WinMac/wiki/Commands-cheat-sheet#keyboard-shortcuts).

 ## Benefits